25 of the Most Famous Ancient Greek Statues and Sculptures

 Now in the Delphi Archaeological Museum, Greece

-Kleobis and Biton, two larger than life (naked, except for boots), identical statues, made from Parian (Paros) marble.
+Kleobis and Biton, two larger than life (naked, except for boots )are identical ancient Greek statues made from Parian (Paros) marble.

-There are two stories to choose from, regarding their identity, both from Greek mythology.
+There are two stories to choose from regarding their identity.

-Along with the name of the sculptor, the word “Fanakon” is inscribed on the base, meaning princes, the name usually given to Castor and Pollux, twin brothers, sons of Zeus, known as “dioscuri”, widely worshipped in the Peloponnese.
+This is the the name usually given to Castor and Pollux, twin brothers, the sons of Zeus, known as “dioscuri”, widely worshiped in the Peloponnese.

-The second story has the statues named as Kleobis and Biton, the names under which they are displayed in the museum at Delphi, two human brothers, sons of the Cydippe, a priestess of the goddess Hera, at Delphi.
+The second story has the statues named as Kleobis and Biton, the names under which they are displayed in the museum at Delphi.

-Cydippe, one day, is being pulled up a steep hill, by oxen and cart, to pray at the temple, the oxen drop dead on the spot, and being such good sons, Kleobis and Biton hitch themselves to the cart and proceed, with much effort, to drag their beloved mother up the steep hill.
+Suddenly the oxen drop dead on the spot and being such good sons Kleobis and Biton hitch themselves to the cart and proceed, with much effort, to drag their beloved mother up the steep hill.

 4. Moschophoros (Calf – Bearer)